DevEgF/DevEgF/README.md

 ### Hello World!!, My name is Egito Filho 👋🏻

  - 👔 I currently work on developing cross-platform mobile applications using Kotlin Android.
- - 👾 I have three and a half years of experience in native Android application development.
+ - 👾 I have four and a half years of experience in native Android application development.
  - 🕐 In my spare time, I'm improving my knowledge in app development using Swift.

 <div style="display: inline_block"><br>